hashicorp/terraform-aws-terraform-enterprise/examples/active-active/README.md

-# EXAMPLE: Active-Active], External Services Installation of Terraform Enterprise
+# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise

 ## About This Example

 This example for Terraform Enterprise creates a TFE installation with the following traits:

--  [Active/Active](https://www.terraform.io/enterprise/install/automated/active-active) architecture defined by `var.node_count`
+-  Active/Active architecture
 -  External Services production type
 -  m5.xlarge virtual machine type
--  Ubuntu 20.04
+-  RHEL 7.9
--  A publicly accessible HTTP load balancer with TLS termination
+-  A privately accessible TCP load balancer with TLS pass-through
+-  An ubuntu based mitm proxy server with TLS termination

 ## Prerequisites